-Canker, Guardia, Cochlosomosis, Cryptosporidium and Coccidiosis...
-Protozoan infections found in Lady Gouldians, finches and other species of captive birds.
+Canker, Guardia, Cochlosomosis, Cryptosporidium, Trichomonas gallinae and Coccidiosis are all common forms of protozoan infections found in Lady Gouldians, finches and many other species of captive birds.

 Revised with new additions 2-28-08